lreverchuk/lreverchuk/README.md

 ![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)

 I used to be a web developer before transitioning into recruitment.
-Over the last decade, my agency [EchoGlobal](https://echoglobal.tech/) has helped dozens of businesses hire various IT professionals remotely.
+Over the last decade, my agency [EchoGlobal](https://echoglobal.tech/) has helped dozens of businesses hire amazing IT professionals remotely.
 So, if that's something you might be interested in, please [shoot me a message](https://echoglobal.tech/contact/).

 Now, I'm building *#EGTI (Echo Global Talent Index)* - a ranking system with a sophisticated algorithm for validating software engineers.